pleasureman/testimprovement/article/resource_management_english.md

 #### 3.1.5 --oom-kill-disable=false
 By default, kernel kills processes in a container if an out-of-memory(OOM) error occurs.
 To change this behaviour, use the --oom-kill-disable option.
 It is relevant to cgroup/memory/memory.oom_control.

-When a container allocates memory more than the value of memory limit, kernle will trigger out-of-memory(OOM).
+When a container allocates memory more than the value of memory limit, kernel will trigger out-of-memory(OOM).
 If --oom-kill-disable=false, the container will be killed.
 If --oom-kill-disable=true, the container is suspended.

-The following example limits memory to 20MB and set --oom-kill-disable as true.
+The following example limits memory to 20MB and sets --oom-kill-disable as true.
 The value of oom_kill_disable is 1.

     $ docker run -m 20m --oom-kill-disable=true ubuntu:14.04 bash -c 'cat /sys/fs/cgroup/memory/memory.oom_control'
     oom_kill_disable 1
     under_oom 0